hombit/house/README.md

  * current weather;
  * one day weather forecast, for today before 7pm and for tomorrow after 7pm;
  * phase of moon, time of sunset and sunrise;
- * train schedule from my station to the centre, italic font shows trains that doesn't stop on the station where I alight from time to time.
+ * train schedule from my station to the centre, italic font shows trains that don't stop on the station where I alight from time to time.